oobabooga/text-generation-webui/README.md

     conda env create -f environment.yml

 This installs the CUDA version of pytorch, which assumes that you have a NVIDIA GPU.
-If you want to run this on an AMD GPU, you should install the ROCM version of pytorch instead.
+If you want to run this on an AMD GPU, you should install the ROCm version of pytorch instead.

 ## Downloading models